k2view-academy/K2View-Academy/academy/Broadway/Training_Level_1/22a_broadway_summary_exercise_solution.md

 **Question 8:**

 The purpose of the Error Handler is to prevent the SQLite Exception.
-If the exception occurs due to unique constraint violation, the Error Handler will catch this error and continue to the next step.
-Otherwise the flow will fail.
+If the exception occurs due to a unique constraint violation, the Error Handler catches this error and continues to the next step.
+Otherwise the flow fails.

-For example, the unique constraint can happen if you sync the same instance twice and flow will attempt to write the same information into the CONTRACT_COPY table in CRM_DB.
+For example, a unique constraint can occur if you sync the same instance twice and the flow attempts to write the same information into the CONTRACT_COPY table in CRM_DB.

 ![image](images/exam_7.PNG)